cwhite-cyber/cwhite-cyber/README.md

 # Hey, I'm C 👋

-Transitioning into cybersecurity from a decade in customer support (retail, healthcare, and telecommunications).
+Moving into cybersecurity from a decade in customer support (retail, healthcare, and telecommunications).
 I learn by building — every project here is something I designed, broke, debugged, and documented myself.